-Two models of four-way radiometers are compatible with the program EasyFlux DL CR6OP.
+Three models of four-way radiometers are compatible with the program EasyFlux DL CR6OP: the SN500SS, NR01, and CNR4.
 However, only one model at a time can be used due to channel limitations.
 The default wiring for each of the four-way radiometers is shown in TABLE 3-6.
+TABLE 3-9 and TABLE 3-10 give information on adding an optional CNF4 ventilation and heater unit to the CNR4 4-way radiometer.